neto2000/Chess-Website/README.md

    - [x] design chess board in html/css

    - [ ] diffrent figures
-   - [ ] placing of the the diffrent figures
+   - [x] placing of the diffrent figures

    - [ ] highlight the possible paths of the figure